andreknieriem/simplelightbox/README.md

 ```

 ### Changelog
+**1.8.0 - New API Events (changed open to show) and little fix in function open() brought by Geoffrey Crofte and some other small bugfixes**
 **1.7.2 - Bugfix von #25 and #27**
 **1.7.1 - Bugfix von #22 with new option alertError and merged pull request #23**
 **1.7.0 - Add support for fading between photos, Bugfix for single image navigation, option for caption delay**